ebreton/ghost-in-a-shell/README.md

         ghost:1-alpine
     c13be64808bb44e58ba41afc158f8756efa71d613158333225dc12e2c2bcdb36

-You will be able to check that everything went ok either through the logs, or by running `make ps-light`
+You will be able to check that everything went ok 1) on <http://localhost:3001>, 2) through the logs, or 3) by running `make ps-light`

     $ make ps-light
     # A lightly formatted version of docker ps